 The hair curls would indicate that this die has been polished very little and there is little deterioration in the detail.

-VAM 28 is very different and we have very few examples below PL and DMPL states where die cracks would not be present, or perhaps the die was re-polished and any minor cracks removed.
+VAM 28 is very different and we have very few examples below PL and DMPL for Die 3, the most common die; but we do have multiple examples for Dies 1 and 2.